Infinitode/.github/profile/README.md

 - Created 2 new `Bolt Templates` for the website.
 - Updated `Python Projects`.
 - Added `Brand Lab` to the website.
 A full web experiment for complete brand testing, using random logos, colors, fonts, and more.
-- Updated the website: fixed a bug in `pricing`, and added a new blog post about the new experiments and templates.
+- Updated the website: fixed a bug in `pricing` and added a new blog post about the new experiments and templates.
 - Updated the `BlurJS` documentation on GitBook.
 - Updated `BlurJS` to `v1.7`, including dynamic `/blur` detection and more animation and interaction support.
 - Updated most repositories with Sponsor buttons to help support our team.